NMohammadi76/NMohammadi76/README.md

 ## 🚀 About Me

-👋 Hi there!!, I’m Nima Mohammadi a Ph.D. student in Aplied Mathematics(financial mathematics) within Amirkabir University of Technology, Iran.
+👋 Hi there!!, I’m Nima Mohammadi a Ph.D. student in Applied Mathematics(financial mathematics) within Amirkabir University of Technology, Iran.

 👀 I’m interested in machine learning research in finance and numerical analysis.